robenkleene/audio-references/ableton-live/ableton-live.md

 ## Tips & Tricks

 * Hold `⌘` and drag to a sample slot in a Drum Rack: Automatically inserts an intermediary instrument rack.

+## Sample Playback

+The easiest way to playback a sample unmodified is to use "Sampler" and set "Scale" to `0%`, set the release manually to a longer length than the sample.

+Generally with samplers, playing `C3` will play the note at native speed.